The Very Best Things To Do In Playa del Carmen

 On that note, people come from all over Mexico and Latin America to work in the tourism industry, which means you’re bound to be exposed to a whole range of different types of Spanish.

-I felt pretty confident in my Mexican Spanish when I arrived but was completely thrown for a loop when I realized most of the people I was interacting with were from Argentina and pronounced everything differently!
+When I arrived, I felt confident in my Mexican Spanish but was completely taken aback when I discovered that most of the people I interacted with were from Argentina, who pronounced everything differently!

 Overall, Playa is easy to navigate, even if you don’t speak a word of Spanish.
-It’s a friendly city and offers a range of experiences for travelers at any level of budget.
+It’s a friendly city that offers a range of experiences for travelers at any level of budget.

-If you’re not yet an experienced traveler, this is a great destination.
+If you’re not yet an experienced traveler, the city is a great destination.
 It’s easy to get around, and it’s quite safe (though you should always use common sense).

-- In the winter (November – January), temperatures can dip into the mid-60s, especially at night.
+- In the winter (November–January), temperatures can dip into the mid-60s, especially at night.
 Bring a pair of pants and a sweater just in case!
-I was glad to have my Patagonia fleece this winter!
+I was glad to have my great Fleece Rain Jacket this winter!

 - You will definitely need sunscreen.
 Opt for a reef-safe brand to protect the natural habitat while you’re here.
 This one is reef safe, cruelty-free, and comes in a handy reusable tin!
 For more biodegradable sunscreen recommendations, check out this post.